 While iPhones are one of the most secure smartphones available on the market, they are hardly immune from viruses and malware.
 Even though iOS has a robust security system that makes it harder for hackers to exploit vulnerabilities, iPhones can still get infected with viruses and malware.

-Most widespread malware and viruses for iOS
+Most widespread viruses for iOS

 • Adware